 Un-managed backups and why most businesses should avoid them:

 There are a few businesses out there that may have genuine reasons for feeling that they don’t need Managed Online Backups.
-They may be 100% certain that all of the staff involved in the procedure 100% know what they are doing when it comes to using backup platforms like one drive, iCloud or drop box, and that those staff will never forget to run the backups, or, won’t ever be involved in something else which stops them from running the backups.
-If the chosen method of storage is USB/portable hard drive, they may also be 100% certain that those hard drives won’t ever be lost, stolen or destroyed.
+They may be 100% certain that all of the staff involved in the procedure 100% know what they are doing when it comes to using backup platforms like One Drive, iCloud or drop box, and that those staff will never forget to run the backups, or, won’t ever be involved in something else which stops them from running the backups.
+If the chosen method of storage is a USB/portable hard drive, they may also be 100% certain that those hard drives won’t ever be lost, stolen or destroyed.

 However, it is highly unlikely that many businesses out there are in this position.
-There are too many things that can go wrong in an un-managed, non-automated backup procedure.
-Backups are part of your insurance policy against the myriad of ‘what ifs’ where your data security is concerned, and you want to always be in a position to be up and running in the shortest time possible with as much of your mission critical data intact as possible in the event of a data loss incident.
+There are too many things that can go wrong in an unmanaged, non-automated backup procedure.
+Backups are part of your insurance policy against the myriad of ‘what ifs’ where your data security is concerned, and you want to always be in a position to be up and running in the shortest time possible with as much of your mission-critical data intact as possible in the event of a data loss incident.
 Keeping downtime and loss of data to a minimum will be a major factor in guaranteeing your recovery from such an incident.

 Benefits of Managed Online Backups:

 - Avoid human error – remove the risk of forgetting to run backups and eliminate the potential for loss of portable hard drives.

 - Remote access – Most managed backup systems store your data in multiple locations, so you always have access to your data and eliminate the risk of it being lost.